BetweenTheNumbers/movers-and-stayers/README.md

 talent.

 Analysis covers MLB draftees drafted out of high school, 1996–2019 (n = 11,921 players with a computable birth-to-high-school distance).
+This time period begins with the introduction of the 29th and 30th clubs into the Rule IV Draft, and goes through the last Draft before the 2020 rule changes.

 ## Headline findings